 Forests and Gold Mines

-Continuing along Timmsvale Rd, we turned onto Bopan Rd and took a short walk to admire a large tallow wood tree.
+Continuing along Timmsvale Rd beyond the Timmsvale houses, we turned onto Bopan Rd and took a short walk to admire a large tallow wood tree.
 Arthur McQuilty was the State Forestry foreman at Ulong from the late 1940s, supervising logging in the area.
 He and his wife had 11 children, their descendants still live in the area.
 McQuilty was a competent bushman despite accidentally shooting himself in the arm as a young man, he worked with a hook attached to his arm.
 On the Eastern Dorrigo Way, you can see the Jack Feeney memorial tree, another giant tallow wood.

 As we were returning to our vehicle, another car pulled up – a lady who was visiting the haunts of her childhood.
 We had a chat and learned that nearby Crampton Rd was named for her family, and George Robb of George’s Gold Mine fame was a relative.
 History enthusiasts might enjoy the ebook that tells the story of gold mining in the Orara valley, and George’s mine that became a tourist attraction.